Andrew Wyeth Paintings: 13 Iconic Works and His Legacy in 2025

 7. November First (1950)

-You can feel the crisp, November air in one of the less detailed Andrew Wyeth paintings.
 The muted hues paint a picture of bitter cold, with little to no sunshine or hope to be found.
-A certain dampness is in the air, put on canvas with shades of dark gray and brown.
+A certain dampness is in the air, conveyed through shades of dark gray and brown.
 It showcases both decay and imminent renewal at once.
+It’s one of Wyeth’s simplest, yet most emotionally resonant works.

 8. The Patriot (1964)

-Another of the stunning Andrew Wyeth paintings that depict a portrait of his neighbors, this painting feels a bit more uplifting than some of the others.
-It shows a man, Ralph Cline, a veteran from World War I whom Wyeth described as “absolutely the patriot,” stating that the American flag meant everything to him.
-This portrait was later featured in Life magazine and hung at West Point, before being moved to a private collection.
+Ralph Cline, a proud World War I veteran, is the subject of this portrait.
+Wyeth described him as “absolutely the patriot,” noting that the American flag meant everything to him.
+It’s a warmer, more uplifting portrayal than many Andrew Wyeth Paintings.
+The portrait was later featured in Life magazine and hung at West Point, before being moved to a private collection.

 9. Perpetual Care (1961)

-The deeper meanings are much more obvious in this artwork, one of the more austere Andrew Wyeth paintings.
-Showing a cemetery that backs up to a Baptist church, the actual scene is just up the road from his summer house in Cushing, Maine.
+One of the more austere Andrew Wyeth paintings, this work depicts a cemetery behind a Baptist church near his summer home in Cushing, Maine.
 The headstones and the church’s steeple symbolize the church as a gateway to the afterlife.
-The color scheme is dull and simple, with great detail shown, right down to the blades of grass in the very forefront.
+The color scheme is dull and simple, with striking detail, right down to the blades of grass in the foreground.
+The painting evokes quiet spiritual reflection.

 10. The Helga Pictures (1971-1985)